 Section 2.
 Standing Committees.
 The following standing committees shall be established and maintained.
 Other committees may be created on an ad hoc basis.
 Unless otherwise specified below, committee chairs and members, with recommendation by the Executive Committee, shall be appointed by the Board of Directors.
 Ex officio members of committees shall not vote.
 Each committee shall establish and maintain guidelines to accomplish its various responsibilities.

 - Awards Committee.
-The Awards Committee shall consist of at least three members of the Board of Directors and the ACTFL Representative, ex officio.
+The Awards Committee shall consist of at least three members of the Board of Directors, one member of the Advisory Council, and the ACTFL Representative, ex officio.
 The Awards Committee Chair shall be appointed in the spring for the upcoming conference year.

 - Nominating Committee.
-The Nominating Committee for the upcoming conference year shall consist of a chair and two other members of the Board of Directors, who shall be nominated and elected by the Board of Directors at its spring meeting; the immediate past Chair of the Nominating Committee shall serve ex officio.
+The Nominating Committee for the upcoming conference year shall consist of a chair, two other members of the Board of Directors, and one member of the Advisory Council, who shall be nominated and elected by the Board of Directors at its spring meeting; the immediate past Chair of the Nominating Committee shall serve ex officio.

 - Budget and Finance Committee.
-The Budget and Finance Committee shall consist of the NECTFL Chair; the Vice Chair; the Past Chair; the Executive Director, ex officio; and two additional Directors.
+The Budget and Finance Committee shall consist of the NECTFL Chair; the Vice Chair; the Past Chair; the Executive Director, ex officio; two additional Directors; and one member of the Advisory Council.
 The Past Chair shall serve as Chair of the Budget and Finance Committee.
 Each year, a Director from among the Directors in the second year of their term shall be elected, by a majority vote of the Board of Directors, to serve for a period of two years on the Budget and Finance Committee.
 In the absence of a willing Director from the class in year two of their term, a director from another class may be elected.
 This election shall take place prior to the July 1 term start.
 The B & F Committee shall develop a draft budget for review and approval by the board prior to the start of the fiscal year (July 1).

 Section 3.
 Ad Hoc Committees.
 The Board of Directors may, from time to time, create such other committees as the activities of the Corporation may require, and delegate such authority to such committees as the Board of Directors may deem appropriate, provided that any committee which is authorized by the Board of Directors to exercise any of the powers of the Board of Directors shall consist of at least three members, two of whom must be Directors.